scikit-fmm/scikit-fmm/README.txt

-scikit-fmm is an extension module which implements the fast marching method.
+scikit-fmm is a Python extension module which implements the fast marching method.

 The fast marching method is used to model the evolution of boundaries and interfaces in a variety of application areas.
 More specifically,